DV

 Strategy & risk

 QQQI tracks NASDAQ 100 with an options approach, while SPYI tracks S&P 500 Index with an options approach.
-Beta is 1.0553 for QQQI and 0.69 for SPYI, indicating SPYI is less volatile relative to the market.
+Beta is 1.0553 for QQQI and 0.7 for SPYI, making SPYI the less volatile of the two by this measure.

 QQQI beta1.0553